guest271314/native-messaging-piper/README.md

 capability to play back share the stream to speakers or headphones, record, and with peers over a WebRTC `RTCPeerConnection` or `RTCDataChannel` ([WebRTC: Real-Time Communication in Browsers](https://www.w3.org/TR/webrtc/)).

+`background-aw.js` is a Web Audio API [`AudioWorklet`](https://webaudio.github.io/web-audio-api/#AudioWorklet) version of `background.js` Media Capture Transform `MediaStreamTrackGenerator` version, where Web Audio API is also used.

 ### Installation

 Clone repository, then fetch `piper` `.tar.gz` release; extract contents with